This site uses cookies. By continuing to browse the site, you are agreeing to our use of cookies.

 noom-app-2Image source: Noom

 Noom, as opposed to many weight loss apps out there, focuses on something else rather than just your calorie intake.
 Cutting your calorie intake is fundamental to losing weight and that is a rather known fact, however, many people do struggle not so much with calories, as they do with building sustainable habits that last more than just a couple of months, while they’re on a diet.
 Noom comes in handy to do just that - it helps you build healthy habits, better understand your relationship with food, and be more mindful of what you’re doing and why you’re doing it.
-Everything to give you knowledge and support you need to build a long-lasting change in your life.
+Everything to give you the knowledge and support you need to build a long-lasting change in your life.
 Their psychological and science-based approach is further reinforced and supported by Noom articles from personal trainers, nutrition experts, and psychologists.

 Available on iOS and Android.